Search

 All relationships have different degrees of agreed-upon behaviors and dynamics.
 In healthy relationships, both parties demonstrate mutual respect and compassion for each other’s needs.
 In these dynamics, communication is clear, it feels safe to express concerns, and there is a sense of support and safety even if disagreement or conflict arises.

-With your addict child, your relationship with him or her may feel tense, inconsistent, and even volatile.
+With your addicted child, your relationship with him or her may feel tense, inconsistent, and even volatile.
 You may feel a variety of conflicting experiences: like you are walking on eggshells, the feeling of disconnection or blatant disrespect, and even the belief that nothing you say or do actually matters.

 Do Support Treatment and Recovery